Skip to Main Content

 Can you film over cities like Tokyo or Kyoto?

-Here is what that looks like on the ground.
 Yes, with proper sign-off.
-Tokyo airspace around the Imperial Palace is very off-limits, and many Kyoto temples prohibit commercial filming.
-But we can obtain permits for helicopter filming with advance planning.
-We set up with JCAB and the Agency for Cultural Affairs to secure needed approvals.
+Tokyo airspace around the Imperial Palace is largely off-limits, and many Kyoto temples bar commercial filming.
+But we can secure helicopter permits with advance planning.
+We work with JCAB and the Agency for Cultural Affairs to get the approvals you need.

 What types of helicopters do you use?

-Here is how the picture comes together.
-We work with many helicopter types based on your needs—from smaller aircraft for tight mountain maneuvers to larger helicopters for heavy camera systems and extended flights.
-Aircraft selection depends on altitude, shot needs, and payload needs.
+We work with many helicopter types to suit your needs.
+Smaller aircraft handle tight mountain moves, while larger ones carry heavy camera systems on long flights.
+Our choice depends on altitude, shot needs, and payload.

 How do you handle air-to-ground coordination?